Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

+### Security deposit

+Before executing the next command, you should check the balance of action account.

+The operation of creating an offer costs 5 TEEs and it will be debited form action account.
+So, there should be enough TEEs (for a creation operation in SuperProtocol) and MATICs (for a write operation to blockchain). **Note:** you can receive tokens in the [Marketplace](/developers/marketplace/first-steps/#4-receiving-tokens).

 Strictly speaking, you can use the same account for all three functions, but we recommend separating them.
 You'll be able to change the Action account and Token receiver account, but only one provider can be created under an authority account, and it cannot be changed.